Brokers Last Fact-Checked: 28 April 2026 · 7 min read

 Trading 212's "Pies" feature allows you to create a portfolio allocation (e.g. 90% IWDA, 10% EIMI) and have deposits automatically distributed according to that allocation.
 This approximates the regular savings plan functionality that many European brokers offer but Irish-accessible platforms have largely lacked.
 For a set-and-forget monthly investor, this is a compelling feature.

-Lightyear — the FCA-regulated alternative
+Lightyear — the Estonian-regulated alternative

 The verdict